-There are many possible reasons why you may be looking for information about club promoters.
+There are many reasons why you could be looking for information about club promoters.
 Perhaps you want a job as a club promoter.
-So now you are researching how promoters get paid and how to get your feet in the door.
+So you are researching how promoters get paid or how to get your feet into the nightlife business.

-Whichever your reason may be, you will quickly find that there is not a lot of detailed information out there to give you a clear picture of what being a club promoter entails or the characteristics of a great one.
-Even those popular Youtube video tutorials are all just shallow stories about high school students who turned into mega promoters overnight.
+Even the most popular Youtube videos about promoters are often just shallow stories about college students who magically turned into mega promoters overnight.
 They’re more promotional than they are informative, so you can take their advice with a grain of salt.

-This article will remedy this misconception, and misrepresentation, by explaining just about everything you could possibly want to know about club promoters, the nightlife business around them, and how to be a successful one.
-And in turn, you will also understand how to find a great promoter and steer clear of the bad apples!
+This article will remedy this by explaining just about everything you could want to know about club promoters and the nightlife business around them.

-I can offer these insights because I’ve worked in the nightlife industry as a “club promoter” for over 7 years.
-I promoted for popular clubs like PHD, Up & Down, Lavo, Le Souk, Avenue, and many more.
-My experiences helped me to build my brand and go on to launch my events marketing company, Always The VIP.
-All which makes me what you would call an “expert source” of information.
+I can offer these insights because I’ve worked in the nightlife industry and as a club promoter for over a decade with popular NYC clubs like PHD, Up & Down, Lavo, Le Souk, Avenue, Etiquette, and many more.
+These experiences led me to create my nightlife marketing company, Always The VIP where I connect guests with the best nightlife and support bars, clubs, and businesses with promotional strategies.
+All this makes me what you would call an “expert source” of information.

-So sit back and enjoy the ride as we take a deep dive into the business of club promoting and debunk a few myths along the way.
+So enjoy the ride as we dive into the club promoting business and debunk a few myths along the way.

-You may have heard of a few rich and famous promoters.
-Or maybe have some idea in your mind about how glamorous the job is.
+You may have come across a few rich and famous promoters who make the promoting job all the more alluring.
 I don’t want to burst your bubble, but your chances of becoming one of those iconic promoters are slim to nill.
 So don’t get your hopes up.

 Yes, it has its perks.
 Unlimited drinks, VIP tables, and being surrounded by beautiful people.
-It’s all there.
+It’s all there to enjoy.

-However, for most people, club promoting is something that they happen across, and fall out of just as easily.
-After all, barrier of entry is low and the main skills that you need to start aren’t not much more than communication and a little charm.
+However, for most people, club promoting is something that they happen to stumble into and fall out of just as easily.
+After all, the barrier of entry is low and the main skills that you need to start are just communication and a little charm.

-I’ll cover other important skills that you should learn later in this article.
-First you should understand exactly what a club promoter is.
+But before I go into the important skills that you should learn later, you should understand exactly what a club promoter is.

 What Is A Club Promoter?

-We can break club promoters down into 3 distinct types:
+Club promoters can be categorized into 3 distinct types: